 If you choose charcoal, go big or go home

-We may be looking to cut down on emissions, but there’s something primal about lighting coals that will surely keep our barbecue passions burning for a long time yet.
-But, even if you’re an old-fashioned griller, the least you can do is buy a piece of kit that does more than your usual, garden-variety barbecue.
+We’re always looking to cut down our emissions: but there’s something undeniably primal about lighting coals.
+So if you want to keep your barbecue passions burning, we wouldn’t blame you – but, even if you’re an old-fashioned griller, the least you can do is buy a piece of kit that does more than your usual, garden-variety barbecue.

-From masters of the grill, Big Green Egg, comes the brand’s large model.
-Not only does this come with an acacia wood preparation table, it can also cook pizzas, smoke ribs or even roast your Christmas turkey.
-Likewise, Landmann’s 4-in-1 grill not only looks pleasingly vintage, but also features a smoker sidebox you can use to cure meats.
-Or, for the most adventurous of cooks, Heston Blumenthal’s Everdure barbecue is characteristically innovative — boasting retractable rotisseries poles.
+From masters of the grill, Big Green Egg, comes the brand’s extra large model.
+Not only does this come with an acacia wood preparation table, it can also cook pizzas, smoke ribs or even roast a chicken, if you’re not quite ready to give up your hearty Sunday roasts just yet.
+Likewise, Azuma Rhino’s portable number not only has an aesthetic appeal (who said barbecues couldn’t be attractive?), but it’s also efficiency in one sleek package with its wheels, side table and even a bottle opener.
+Or, for the most adventurous of cooks, Heston Blumenthal’s Everdure hub barbecue is characteristically innovative — boasting a 40kg rotisserie system, no less.
+Let’s get those beef fillets turning.

 Heston Blumenthal Everdure Charcoal BBQ